The U.S. publishing industry has long been grappling with

 Changing consumer preferences and the advent of new and innovative

 technologies have been altering the way news is read and offered.

-Readers now have more choices to collect and read articles and news
+Readers now have a myriad of choices to collect and read articles

-through devices such as netbooks, tablets or other hand-held
+and news through devices such as netbooks, tablets or other

 These have been weighing upon the print newspaper industry, as